shervinea/cheatsheet-translation/pl/cs-230-convolutional-neural-networks.md

 79. Siamese Network ― Siamese Networks aim at learning how to encode images to then quantify how different two images are.
 For a given input image x(i), the encoded output is often noted as f(x(i)).

 ⟶Siamese Network ― (tłum. sieć syjamska) ma na celu nauczyć się jak zakodować obraz by następnie określić jak różnią się dwa obrazy.
-Dla zadanych danych wejsciowych x(i), zakodowane wyjście wyraża się poprzez f(x(i)).
+Dla zadanych danych wejściowych x(i), zakodowane wyjście wyraża się poprzez f(x(i)).

 80. Triplet loss ― The triplet loss ℓ is a loss function computed on the embedding representation of a triplet of images A (anchor), P (positive) and N (negative).
 The anchor and the positive example belong to a same class, while the negative example to another one.
 By calling α∈R+ the margin parameter, this loss is defined as follows:

 ⟶Triplet loss ― (tłum. strata trypletu) strata trypletu ℓ to funkcja straty (ang. loss function) obliczona dla wbudowanej reprezentacji trypletu obrazów A (anchor - bazowy), P (positive - dodatni), N (negative - ujemny).
-Obrazy bazowy A i dodatni P nalezą do tej samej klasy, pdczas gdy ujemny N do innej.
+Obrazy bazowy A i dodatni P nalezą do tej samej klasy, podczas gdy ujemny N do innej.
 Nazywając przez α∈R+ parametr brzegowy, strata obliczana jest według wzoru:

 81. Neural style transfer